slobentanzer/causality_perspective_2023/manuscript.md

 High variance (low bias) in a model can lead to [overfitting][Overfitting] and thus harm generalisation.
 Conversely, low variance (high bias) can lead to [underfitting][Underfitting] and thus to a model that does not capture the complexity of the data.
 See also the [bias-variance tradeoff][Bias-variance tradeoff].

-## Acknowledgements {.page_break_before}

-We thank Aurelien Dugourd, Philipp Schäfer, Loan Vulliard, and Jan Lanzer for their helpful comments on the manuscript.

-## Funding

-This work was supported by the European Union’s Horizon 2020 Programme under PerMedCoE (951773) and DECIDER (965193).

-## Conflict of Interest

-JSR reports funding from GSK, Pfizer, and Sanofi and fees/honoraria from Travere Therapeutics, Stadapharm, Astex, Pfizer, and Grunenthal.

 ## References {.page_break_before}